dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/ReviewingIntegrationFlow.md

 <img src="/Users/muralidhar/Murali/Work/Code Patterns/2CodeRepos/2020/build-an-integration-application-using-ibm-cloud-pak-for-integration/images/image-20200616175326523.png" alt="image-20200616175326523" style="zoom:70%;" align="left"/>

-There’s our test results, right in the tooling, right from the real system in the cloud.
+There are our test results, right in the tooling, right from the real system in the cloud.
 This works with all of the connectors such as Watson in our flows here.
 It’s a great way of checking your integration calls work the way you want them to without having to test the whole flow.

 Now we have the ID that we need, let’s create our Salesforce case.
 Click on the Salesforce – Create case node.
 Note that we just re-use the same connector but with a different operation and data.